Like this short story? Here’s a link to my book of short stories

 “Thank you, Red.
 We appreciate your kindness,” she said, while twisting her ring.
 I noticed that she didn’t wear a wedding band, no wonder she was tired.
 Alone with a sick child and working two jobs was a tough road.

 “You’re most welcome, ma’am.
 Happy to help,” I said, turning to go.

 “Wait.
 I’ll give you a ride back.”

-“Thank you again,” she said.
-“Stop by the coffee shop under the train station.
-Coffee’s on me.”
+“Thanks again, Red.
+Stop by the coffee shop under the train station.
+Coffee’s on me,” she said, meaning it.